samemon/US_China_AI_collaboration/README.md

 This repository contains data and code created for the study on "China and the U.S. produce more impactful AI research when collaborating together."

+## Code and Data

+We have provided the code for each of the figures in the paper.
+The data could not be uploaded to github as many of our files did not fit the 50 mb limit by Github.
+As such, if you need access to the data files, please email Shahan (samemon@uw.edu).

 ## Preprint
 For more details on the project and the results obtained, please refer to our preprints